 A table clearly illustrates all possible combinations of the transition states in the form of a list.
 The scenarios of the system activity during the incorrect data input or the previous actions cancellation are also contained here.

 The main disadvantage of the transition table is its size.
-A table may be too large because of the significant amount of the states and events which may permanently change.
+A table may be too large because of the significant amount of states and events which may permanently change.